 While many landlords use this process so they can live there, we regularly see landlords abuse this.
 Some landlords evict tenants using an owner or relative move-in eviction and don't move in, or re-rent to a new tenant.
 This is a wrongful eviction because the landlord did not have a legitimate basis for the eviction.
 For this reason we advise tenants who have been evicted under an owner move-in or relative move-in to stay in touch with neighbors and keep an eye on the property.
 Tenants who are the victim of a bogus owner-move-in eviction may be entitled to substantial damages for wrongful eviction.

 Did you get an eviction notice informing you that your landlord plans to demolish your unit?
-One of the 16 just causes for a Bay Area eviction, many landlords try to use this legal eviction reason in an illegal way.
+One of the 16 just causes for a San Francisco eviction, many landlords try to use this legal eviction reason in an illegal way.
 Difficult to get, anyone receiving a demolition eviction notice should look into whether it is actually a wrongful eviction attempt by a landlord.
 For a demolition eviction to be legal, landlords must obtain permits from the Building Department, among other things.

 Another common way that a landlord tries to take an eviction into their own hands is by illegally locking out a tenant from their unit.
 Even if a landlord has a valid reason for evicting a tenant, changing the locks on a tenant is an illegal way of going about it.
 Shutting off essential services like utilities is also a common illegal lockout tactic commonly used by landlords.
 Tenants that are the victim of an illegal lockout have legal options for getting back into their unit and holding their landlords financially responsible for the incident.